-* You must love and help your neighbors just as much as you love and take care of yourself
+You must love and help your neighbors just as much as you love and take care of yourself

-* Incentive is the soul of success
+Incentive is the soul of success

-* No one is useless in this work who lightens the burden of it to anyone else
+No one is useless in this work who lightens the burden of it to anyone else

-* It’s not a very good idea to be looking back when you ought to be looking ahead
+It’s not a very good idea to be looking back when you ought to be looking ahead

-* Make failure your teacher, not your undertaker
+Make failure your teacher, not your undertaker

-* You may give out, but never give up
+You may give out, but never give up

-* Our language is the best reflection of our thinking
+Our language is the best reflection of our thinking

-* Our cup will truly run over only after we have sealed the character cracks
+Our cup will truly run over only after we have sealed the character cracks

-* Regardless of how you see yourself now, you can change
+Regardless of how you see yourself now, you can change

-* Think about “Einstein’s Dreams” and the different ways of thinking about an idea
+Think about “Einstein’s Dreams” and the different ways of thinking about an idea

-* Think about the lessons in the Lion King
+Think about the lessons in the Lion King

-* The circle of life and everyone has their role in it
+The circle of life and everyone has their role in it

-* See your parents when you look in the mirror, they are part of you
+See your parents when you look in the mirror, they are part of you

-* Bad things happen, put your past behind you
+Bad things happen, put your past behind you

-* You are never alone, the stars are the old kings watching over you
+You are never alone, the stars are the old kings watching over you

-* Take short steps.
+Take short steps.
 A lot of people fail because they try to take too big a step to quickly.

-* The best thing to do behind a man’s back is to pat it
+The best thing to do behind a man’s back is to pat it

-* The six most important works are “I’m sorry, I make a mistake.”
+The six most important works are “I’m sorry, I made a mistake.”

-* For the man who uses well what he is given shall be given more, and he shall have abundance
+For the man who uses well what he is given shall be given more, and he shall have abundance

-* The successful person is somebody who has integrity and is consistent
+The successful person is somebody who has integrity and is consistent

-* There are more than 4 billion people on this earth who go to bed hungry for an honest word of appreciation
+There are more than 4 billion people on this earth who go to bed hungry for an honest word of appreciation

-* How does a man become wise?
+How does a man become wise?
 The first step is to trust and reverence the Lord.

-* To improve your self-image, do something for someone else
+To improve your self-image, do something for someone else

-* People who talk to themselves are slightly above average in intelligence
+People who talk to themselves are slightly above average in intelligence

-* We don’t pay the price for success, we pay the price for failure
+We don’t pay the price for success, we pay the price for failure

-* What you send out comes back
+What you send out comes back

-* Real optimism knows about difficulties but believes thy can be overcome
+Real optimism knows about difficulties but believes they can be overcome

-* Whether you respond to life or react to life determines how far you’re gonna go in life
+Whether you respond to life or react to life determines how far you’re gonna go in life

-* You can choose to be enthusiastic
+You can choose to be enthusiastic

-* You don’t persuade by telling, you persuade by asking
+You don’t persuade by telling, you persuade by asking

-* SNIOP: A person susceptible to the negative influence of other people
+SNIOP: A person susceptible to the negative influence of other people

-* The best exercise is to reach down and lift someone up
+The best exercise is to reach down and lift someone up

-* Think about things that are pure and lovely, and dwell on the fine, good things in others.
+Think about things that are pure and lovely, and dwell on the fine, good things in others.

-* I’ve never known a happily married person who was not loyal to his mate
+I’ve never known a happily married person who was not loyal to his mate

-* It’s amazing how we can learn from those who apparently have nothing to teach
+It’s amazing how we can learn from those who apparently have nothing to teach

-* Stephen Covey’s Seven Habits of Highly Effective People
+Stephen Covey’s Seven Habits of Highly Effective People

 1. Be proactive.
 Take the initiative and be responsible.